Glimpse History at the Luis Munoz Marin Foundation

 They have a greenhouse area where they grow the endangered plants from seeds, and they are always looking for propagation material.

-The Foundation is open 7 days/week.
-Tours are offered at 10am and 1pm.
-The are open some holidays.
+The Foundation is open Tuesday – Friday.
+They are open some holidays.
 Reservations are required for the tours.
 If you need an English tour guide, let them know that when you call for your reservation (English tour guides are not available every day).

 You can visit the Luis Muñoz Marín Foundation Facebook page for more information.